United States Coast Guard Auxiliary: Coast Guard Auxiliary Association

 Based in St. Louis, Missouri, the Coast Guard Auxiliary Association (CGAuxA) is a 501(c)(3) non-profit organization.
 Established in 1957, as per its website, the association fundraises and contributes financially to bolster the auxiliary's outreach efforts.
 It aids the Auxiliary in promoting Recreational Boater Safety, organizing fundraising events, and supplying necessary resources.
 Additionally, members of the Auxiliary Association can access the services of the Pentagon Federal Credit Union and the Navy Federal Credit Union.
 The Coast Guard Auxiliary has also established a number of national partnerships for discounts on office supplies, hotels, rental cars, prescriptions, and insurance.
 The Auxiliary Association is led by a ten-member Board of Directors that receives no compensation.
 Auxiliarists are automatically extended a free membership to the Auxiliary Association.

 Eligibility for Membership

-Applicants should be a U.S. citizen, be at least 17 years old, and if they have previously served in the U.S. Armed Forces, they must demonstrate they were discharged under honorable conditions at the very least.
+Applicants must be a U.S. citizen, be at least 17 years old, and if they have previously served in the U.S. Armed Forces, they must demonstrate they were discharged under honorable conditions at the very least.
 Furthermore, they should not have a felony on their record and must possess a valid social security number.
 Sea Scouts may be eligible to join at age 14, under an exception granted by agreement between both organizations.
 Although many believe the auxiliary primarily appeals to boat owners and veterans of the armed forces, neither is a prerequisite for joining, and such notions are widespread misconceptions.